 Note

-Without an explicit typing, a formal parameter is typed implicitly with the fully generic type any
+Without an explicit typing, a formal parameter is typed implicitly with the fully generic type any.

 Optional Parameters

-parameters can be made optional by using optional
+TABLES parameters can be made optional by using optional

 in Function Builder .
-EXPORTING
+EXPORTING parameters are always optional.
+IMPORTING

-parameters can be assigned a replacement parameter (the
+and CHANGING parameters can be assigned a replacement parameter (the

 default value in Function Builder) .
 In the above syntax, this is expressed using the additions

-.
+OPTIONAL or DEFAULT.
 For an optional parameter,

 no actual parameter must be entered when the function module is called.
 While a formal parameter with

-is then initialized as a type-friendly parameter, a
+the addition OPTIONAL is then initialized as a type-friendly parameter, a

-assumes the value and type of the replacement parameter def1 def2 ...
+formal parameter with the addition DEFAULT assumes the value and type of the replacement parameter def1 def2 ...

-If no actual parameter is specified for a generically typed formal parameter using the addition OPTIONAL
+If no actual parameter is specified for a generically typed formal parameter using the addition OPTIONAL when it is called, the type of the formal parameter is completed according to

 fixed rules.